catullus/sanks-for-the-data/sankey_manufacturing_chart.md

 “premium” vs “value”) with two different products each.

-This chart is normally interactive in that a user can hover over the different objects see numeric values and even drag the nodes around, however active Javascript isn’t on GitHub pages.
+This chart is normally interactive in that a user can hover over the different objects to see numeric values and even drag the nodes around, however active Javascript is disabled on GitHub pages.

 **Chart is below the following code block.**